sveta-bublik/hello-world/README.md

 # hello-world
 ************
 Hi everyone!
-My name is Sveta and want to succeed in Data Analysis.
+My name is Sveta and I want to succeed in Data Analysis.
 And I hope Github is the right place to help me!
 Good luck ;)